Supports for Students

 - Problem-solving skills

 Employability Skills Programme for Students with Asperger’s Syndrome

 The Employability Skills Programme for Students with Asperger’s Syndrome is a collaboration between the UCC Disability Support Service and Aspect, which is a support organisation for adults with Asperger’s Syndrome based in Cork.
 One of the greatest challenges for any student with a disability is the transition to employment and to do this successfully is a particular challenge for the AS student.
 The programme was prompted by the growing number of AS students who are now attending college.
 In UCC there were only 7 AS students registered with the DSS in 2012/13.
 This figure has grown to 55 students who are now attending UCC and it is projected that this number will continue to grow in the coming years.
-The successful transition of these students to employment therefore is a hugely important issue to address going forward.
+The successful transition of these students to employment, therefore, is a hugely important issue to address going forward.

 Previous graduate recruitment surveys, including a survey undertaken by the DSS in 2013, have identified the key criteria that graduate employers look for in their candidates.
 These criteria consistently include skills such as teamwork, communication, and time management.
 While it is important for any student to have these skills, students with Asperger’s Syndrome can have a particular challenge in developing employability skills to allow them to access and maintain employment.
-With this in mind the Employability Skills Programme of interactive workshops for AS students was developed with a significant focus for the AS student.
-The first group of 12 students completed the first run of the programme in May 2016 and thus far the experience and feedback from participants has been very positive.
+With this in mind the Employability Skills Programme of interactive workshops for AS students were developed with a significant focus on the AS student.
+The first group of 12 students completed the first run of the programme in May 2016 and thus far the experience and feedback from participants have been very positive.
 In addition, the programme workbook allows the participants to record their learning and maintain a valuable reference guide for ongoing use.